circleci/circleci-docs/jekyll/_cci2/high-availability.md

 description: "Configuring High Availability for CircleCI 2.0"
 ---

 High availability gives you the ability to replicate your CircleCI data and automate recovery from a single database instance failure, without downtime or service disruption.
+Comprehensive Installation
-Get started by [opening a support ticket](https://support.circleci.com/hc/en-us/requests/new).
+Consult and HA Support is available with our Gold level premium support.
+Get started by contacting your Account Executive or [opening a support ticket](https://support.circleci.com/hc/en-us/requests/new).

 <!---